Study Group Program

-Registering for a study group or lecture requires a McGill Athena login name and password.
-To avoid a delay, have them handy when registration opens.
-If you forgot or don't have them, get them now at the Athena Login Page.
+To register for a study group you'll need your McGill Athena login name and password, so keep them handy.
+If you forget or don't yet have them, get them now at the Athena Login Page.

 How to register for a study group